wwarthen/RomWBW/ReadMe.txt

 Note that the build scripts for RomWBW create the default disk images supplied with RomWBW.
 It is relatively easy to customize the contents of the disk images that are part of RomWBW.
-This is described in more detail in the Source\Images driectory of the distribution.
+This is described in more detail in the Source\Images directory of the distribution.

 FAT Filesystem Transfers

-RomWBW provides a mechanism that allows it to read and write files on an FAT formatted disk.
-This means that you can generally use your modern computer to make an SD Card or CF Card with a standard FAT32 filesystem on it, then place that media in your RomWBW computer and read/write the files.
+RomWBW provides a mechanism that allows it to read and write files on a FAT formatted disk.
+This means that you can generally use your modern computer to make an SD Card or CF Card with a standard FAT32 filesystem on it, then place that media in your RomWBW computer and access the files.

 When formatting the media on your modern computer, but sure to pick the